-Staphylococcus aureus produce NAD as a metabolic byproduct when grow in a culture media.
-Therefore, Haemophilus spp may grow on sheep blood agar very close to the colonies of Staphylococcus aureus (as it produces NAD-factor V); this phenomenon is known as satelliting.
+Staphylococcus aureus produces NAD as a metabolic byproduct when growing in a culture media containing blood and also releases hemin while lyzing RBCs.
+Therefore, Haemophilus spp may grow on sheep blood agar very close to the colonies of Staphylococcus aureus; this phenomenon is known as satelliting.

 - Mix a loopful of suspected colonies of Haemophilus colonies in about 2 ml of sterile physiological saline (or sterile peptone water).
-Make sure none of the Chocolate agar medium is transferred.
+Make sure none of the chocolate agar media is transferred.

 b. a plate of blood agar